Buying a home

 After exchanging contracts, the agreement is legally binding.
 You could lose your deposit and have to pay other legal costs if you pull out of the sale.

-Completion takes place when your solicitor transfers the rest of the purchase money to the seller.
-Your solicitor will:
+Completion takes place when your solicitor transfers the purchase amount after deducting the deposit already paid to the seller’s solicitor.

-- register you as the owner at Land Registry
+- make an application to register you as the owner and your mortgagee (that is, the bank or building society) as your lender at HM Land Registry